rizeen/MERN/README.md

 Credit card numbers should follow their respective spacing as seen on their actual cards.

 #### Form validation
-Currently, `<input type="text">` and so allows non-integer input.
-Additionally, there should be visual indication that the user has not entered a complete credit card number (only after first `focus` event) and if the user attempts to exceed `maxLength`.
+There should be visual indication that the user has not entered a complete credit card number (only after first `focus` event) and if the user attempts to exceed `maxLength`.